taniarascia/taniarascia.com/content/posts/2019-04-25-using-context-api-with-react.md

 }
 ```

-Once again, if you'd like to use Context outside of returning a
+Once again, if you'd like to use Context outside of the return, you have to use a different method.
+For functional components, that's using `useContext`, such as in the example below.
+This is the equivalent of `static contextType`.

 <div class="filename">src/HomePage.js</div>